 Vector Control

-General Narrative

 Within the CDC’s National Center for Emerging and Zoonotic Infectious Diseases, the Division of Vector-Borne Diseases (DVBD) is a national and international leader in the prevention and control of infections by vector-borne viruses and bacteria.
 Their strength is a uniquely skilled staff that includes physicians, veterinarians, entomologists, zoologists, epidemiologists, molecular biologists, and laboratory diagnosticians who aid state and U.S. territory health departments as well as international partners.

 DVBD research focuses on prevention and control strategies that can reach the targeted disease or vector at multiple levels while being mindful of cost, acceptability, and the world’s ecology.

-Detailed Narrative

 CDC’s Division of Vector-Borne Diseases (DVBD) staff that includes physicians, veterinarians, entomologists, zoologists, epidemiologists, molecular biologists, and laboratory diagnosticians.
 These scientists:

 Conduct surveillance, investigations, and studies of vector-borne viral and bacterial diseases and plague to define disease etiology and to develop effective methods and strategies for diagnosis, prevention, and control;